Six Ways to Increase Profit Margins

-Thanks to a combination of aggressive competition, hard negotiating clients, and unbelievable insurance costs, this company’s margins had fallen to just over 50% of what they were a few years ago.
-The owner, who is a very sharp lady, was at a quandary.
+Thanks to a combination of aggressive competition, hard-negotiating clients, and unbelievable insurance costs, this company’s margins had fallen to just over 50% of what they were a few years ago.
+The owner, who is a very sharp lady, was in a quandary.
 What should she do?

 At first, I did not have an answer.
 This is a well-run business with a long track record of success.
 But as I thought about her company, I realized this company needs to make a major change or the commodity pressures it is facing may very well put the firm out of business.

 If you’re reading this article looking for an easy, “no work, no pain” way to boost your margins, you’re going to have to look elsewhere.
 Unfortunately, there is no magic cure.
 Improving profit margins requires major strategic changes to your business, but if you’re serious about becoming more profitable, consider these ideas:

 The most basic way to increase margins is to increase prices.
 If you’re currently earning a 15% gross margin, and you want to increase it to 25%, increase your bill rates by 10%.

 Of course, this strategy may come at a big cost.
 You’re going to lose clients.
 In fact, you’re likely to lose every client that’s unwilling to pay higher rates, and unless your services are noticeably better than your competition, you will have a very hard time finding new clients.

 The idea with this strategy is to become a boutique…a specialty firm known for doing one thing very well.
 Boutiques are able to charge more because they offer something that you cannot easily get anywhere else.

 What is that one thing?
 It depends.
 Some staffing boutiques specialize in very specific job functions.
 Others specialize by industry.
 Some boutiques emphasize service while others focus on location.
 And as remote work becomes the norm, staffing boutiques may specialize in staffing virtual roles.